Skip to main content

 Disconnect and reassemble

-1. Remove power from the motor
+1. Remove power from the motor.

-2. Disconnect the RS485 programming adapter
+2. Unplug the RS485 programming adapter.

-3. Reconnect the OSSM signal cable
+3. Reconnect the OSSM 4‑pin signal cable.

-2. Open index.html in a Chromium-based browser
+Open index.html from the GMP folder in a Chromium-based browser.

 Troubleshooting